Learning from Diversity: An Innovation in Inclusive Engagement

 Interested?
 Contact Dr. Ambreen Sayani at (ambreen.sayani@wchospital.ca), Scientist at the Women’s College Research Institute, Women’s College Hospital.

-Who consults with EMPaCT?
+Who engages with EMPaCT?

 EMPaCT works with project implementers (EMPaCT Impact Partners) who are motivated to learn from people with diverse lived experiences, enhance the inclusivity of their work, and reduce health inequities.